20 HAND Idioms You Should Know ✋

 Come to hand

-Meaning: to become available.
+Meaning: to become available or easy to find.

 Eat out of someone’s hand